MoazBukhari/moazbukhari/README.md

 Curious learner and problem-solver, exploring automation, web scraping, and AI integrations to turn complex challenges into simple, efficient workflows.

 🎓 BS Computer Science (2022–2026), Islamia University of Bahawalpur
-📜 Google IT Automation with Python (in progress)
+📜 Google IT Automation with Python (Completed)

 ---